 - Chromosome number - Cytobands - Segment Data Uses separate lanes for each sample file and each displayed segment type.
 Each sample is assigned a unique color in the display that is used for the lane.
 You can: - Change the grouping of samples and segment types.
-See "Changing the grouping of samples and data types" on page 193. - Change the position of samples.
-See "Lanes grouped by sample" on page 194 and "Tracks grouped by data type" on page 194. - Variant Data (only available for OSCHP and RHCHP) - CytoRegions in selected CytoRegion File. - Items in selected Overlap Map file.
+See "Changing the grouping of samples and data types" on page 195. - Change the position of samples.
+See "When the lanes are grouped by sample, the different segment types for each sample are kept together in the Karyoview and Selected Chromosome View (Figure 188) and in the Detail View." on page 196 and "Lanes grouped by sample" on page 196. - Variant Data (only available for OSCHP and RHCHP) - CytoRegions in selected CytoRegion File. - Items in selected Overlap Map file.